Ectopic pregnancy

 - 2 months after surgery

 If you find out you are pregnant again, tell your doctor as early as possible.
-Your doctor will likely recommend you have an early pregnancy ultrasound.
+Your doctor will likely advise you have an early pregnancy ultrasound.
 This is to make sure that the pregnancy is in your uterus.

 Resources and support